 Bovill (1996) included the analysis of Amasya he undertook with Bechhofer in a later work, repeating their conclusion, that the natural conditions in some way influence the architectural design.
 In addition to the case of Amasya, Bovill also offers three additional examples where he believes a clear connection can be made between a natural setting and building.
 The first of this is between the design of Alvar Aalto's Home and Office and the tree spacing of the forest surrounding it.
 The second is between the highly irregular coastline and geology of Sea Ranch, California, and Moore, Lyndon, Turnbull and Whitaker's Sea Ranch Condominium complex.
-The final connection is proposed between the "relatively smooth" coastline at Nantucket and the "simple, basic shapes" of the houses there (Bovill 1996: 181).
+The final connection is proposed between the "relatively smooth" coastline at Nantucket and the "simple, basic shapes" of the houses there (Bovill, 1996, p.
+181).
 To support these four cases, Bovill offers mathematical data concerning both the buildings and mountains in Amasya, and a calculation of the fractal dimensions of the coastline of Sea Ranch, but he does not analyse Sea Ranch Condominium.
 No data is presented for the analysis of Alto's work nor the architecture or topography of Nantucket.

-Accepting Bovill's arguments, Bechhoefer and Appleby (1998) propose that because "the fractal dimension of vernacular housing is very similar to that found in nature" (3) then perhaps new buildings in historic settings should be designed to match similar levels of visual complexity and thus provide a better contextual fit.
+Accepting Bovill's arguments, Bechhoefer and Appleby (1998) propose that because "the fractal dimension of vernacular housing is very similar to that found in nature" (p.
+3) then perhaps new buildings in historic settings should be designed to match similar levels of visual complexity and thus provide a better contextual fit.
 They then use fractal geometry, paradoxically aided by the musical patterns in a Brahms waltz, to generate the form and fenestration of a building design for the historical city of Aksehir in Turkey.
-This might seem a reasonable thing to do, to produce a new building which is sensitive to its historic setting, but there is much wrong with their proposal which borders on pastiche, and other researchers have rejected such simplistic responses.
+This might seem a reasonable thing to do, to produce a new building which is sensitive to its historic setting, but there is much wrong with their proposal which borders on pastiche, and other researchers have rejected such simplistic responses (Ostwald, 2009).
 For example, Stamps (2002) questions the desirability of achieving a similar level of visual complexity for architecture and for its natural setting.
 As part of his extensive research investigating fractal dimensions of the built environment Stamps produced computer-generated images of mountains and cityscapes with deliberately matching fractal dimensions, and tested peoples' preferences for which should match.
-He concluded that his test subjects did not necessarily prefer the fractal dimension of the buildings to match the natural environment and that "urban design decisions regarding skylines should not assume that matching [fractal dimensions] of skylines and landscapes is a good idea" (Stamps 2002: 170).
+He concluded that his test subjects did not necessarily prefer the fractal dimension of the buildings to match the natural environment and that "urban design decisions regarding skylines should not assume that matching [fractal dimensions] of skylines and landscapes is a good idea" (Stamps, 2002, p.
+170).

 Nevertheless, interest in the relationship between buildings and landscapes continues in this field.
-In 2003, Lorenz reiterated Bovill's conclusions agreeing that "the measured fractal dimensions of the environment, elevation and detail will be similar" (47).
+In 2003, Lorenz reiterated Bovill's conclusions agreeing that "the measured fractal dimensions of the environment, elevation and detail will be similar" (p.
+47).
+However, Lorenz' intention was to repeat Bovill's method, not to methodically test the veracity of his evidence.
+In essence, Lorenz confirms that Bovill's results are accurate, insofar as the original method and data allow.
 Further work connecting architecture and nature by way of fractal dimensions is even more limited in its presentation and use of quantitative data.
 Burkle-Elizondo and Valdéz-Cepeda, in their studies on the fractal dimensions of Mesoamerican pyramids, suggest that "it is possible to identify the pyramids with particular mountains in the landscape" (2006).
 Yet, although they provide calculations for the pyramids, they do not undertake calculations of the surrounding mountains to provide any evidence for their claims.